SAIRAJ1508/Retail-Chain-Sales-Forecasting/README.md

 * Dynamically Split the data into train and test set, using cross-validation

-* Calculated dyanamic MAPE(Mean Absolute Performance Error), using WSSE(Weighted Sum of Squares Error)
+* Calculated dyanamic MAPE(Mean Absolute Performance Error), using WSSE(Weighted Sum of Squares Error), trend and Seasonality forecasting using Moving
+Averages and Exponential Smoothing with on Retail data

 * Performed Feature Engineering to select the important features to reduce the MAPE & improve Model Flexibility.